Employee Vaccine Exemptions

 RESOURCE: CDC’s Definition of Contraindication or Precaution

-What law governs vaccine exemptions?
+What law governs medical vaccine exemptions ?

 In employment, vaccine exemptions are generally regulated by the Americans with Disabilities Act and any similar state or city law.
 The ADA may not apply to a private religious institution, but there are instances when the institution voluntarily adheres to it.
 Whether a state or city disability rights law applies depends on how the statute is written and whether it covers the facts and circumstances of any one case.